 Projects that do not Engage Stakeholders to Validate Approaches and Assumptions

-Stakeholders have a vested interest in the digital signage project, which makes it important to bring them in on important milestones and decisions.
+In fact, stakeholders have a vested interest; it’s important to bring them in on important milestones and decisions.

 Typically, there are two major challenges in this area: identifying the stakeholders and planning an effective approach to stakeholder communication.

 Digital signage stakeholders may include advertisers, network operators, mobile and RFID technology providers, wireless providers, kiosk providers and more.
 Providers, resellers, and integrators of digital signage need to be in constant communication with these parties.
-They need to properly articulate and highlight the stakeholder contribution towards digital signage success or failure in order to engage them.
+They need to properly articulate and highlight the stakeholder contribution towards digital signage success.

-Active participation from stakeholders in validating approaches and assumptions will result in a fluid digital signage network that will consistently deliver on project goals and objective
+Active participation from stakeholders in validating approaches and assumptions will result in a fluid digital signage network.
+Consequently, that will consistently deliver on project goals and objectives.

 The Role of Integrators in Digital Signage Success